radicle-dev/radicle-upstream/DEVELOPMENT.md

 ## Setting up Apple notarization

-To [allow macOS Gatekeeper recognise our Upstream packages as genuine][so], which allows the user to install and open Upstream without unnecessary [security warnings][sw], we have to [sign and notarize][sn] our macOS packages.
+To [allow macOS Gatekeeper to recognise our Upstream packages as genuine][so], which allows the user to install and open Upstream without unnecessary [security warnings][sw], we have to [sign and notarize][sn] our macOS packages.

 Prerequisites:
-  - a paid Apple developer account registered to our company
+  - a paid Apple developer account registered to Monadic
-  - an Apple ID token for allowing the notarization script to run in behalf of our developer acocunt
+  - an Apple ID token for allowing the notarization script to run on behalf of our developer account
     - [Account Manage][ma] -> APP-SPECIFIC PASSWORDS -> Generate password…
   - a valid "Developer ID Application" certificate
     - [Certificates Add][ca] -> Developer ID Application
-      **Note:** this can only be created via the company account holder account
+      **Note:** this can only be created via the company account holder

 ## Creating a release